 - One clue on the ProShares’ business model might be contained in this sentence from UVXY’s prospectus:

 “A portion of each VIX Fund’s assets may be held in cash and/or U.S. Treasury securities, agency securities, or other high credit quality short-term fixed-income or similar securities (such as shares of money market funds and collateralized repurchase agreements).”
 Agency securities are things like Fannie Mae bonds.
 The collateralized repurchase agreements category strikes me as a place where ProShares might be getting significantly better than money market rates.
 With UVXY currently able to invest around $350 million this could be a significant income stream.

-- According to ETF.com’s ETF Fund Flows tool, UVXY’s net inflows have been around $1.8 billion since its inception in 2011.
-It’s currently worth $700 million, so ProShares has facilitated the destruction of about a billion dollars of customer’s money—so far.
+- According to ETF.com’s ETF Fund Flows tool, UVXY’s net inflows have been over $3 billion since its inception in 2011.
+It’s currently worth $1.1 billion, so ProShares has facilitated the destruction of around two billion dollars of customer money—so far.
 I’m confident the overall destruction trend will continue.